grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 `mode` | `string` | How to report summaries.| `"gauges"` | no

 Valid values for `mode` are:
-- `"noquantiles"` to not report quantile metrics
+- `"noquantiles"` to not report quantile metrics.
 - `"gauges"` to report one gauge metric per quantile.

 ### host_metadata block

-The `host_metadata` block configures Host metadata specific configuration.
-Host metadata is the information used for populating the infrastructure list, the host map and providing host tags functionality within the Datadog app.
+The `host_metadata` block configures the host metadata configuration.
+Host metadata is the information used to populate the infrastructure list and the host map, and provide host tags functionality within the Datadog app.

 The following arguments are supported: